Ashok-A15/OS-/README.md

    - The code for generating Prime numbers should reside in different program.

    - Child should write the generated Prime numbers to a shared memory.

+11 a) Write a program with two threads and a main thread.
+Schedule the task of calculating the natural sum upto ‘n’ terms and factorial of ‘n’ on these threads.

+Note: The main thread should read ‘n’ from command line and pass it as parameter to remaining threads.
+Terminate the threads using system calls.

+b) Write a program that implements solution to Producer – Consumer problem using mutex and semaphores.

    - Parent process has to print the Prime numbers by retrieving from the shared memory.

    i)   Implement the above using shm_open and mmap

           Note: Shared object should be removed at the end in the program.

+12 a) Write a shell program to find the largest of three numbers

+b) Write a program that implements solution to Readers-Writers problem using mutex and semaphores.